LEGAL CHALLENGE: Charter Challenge to Bill 7 “More Beds, Better Care Act”

 Complete Notice of Application

-Affidavit Dr. Pat Armstrong, Distinguished Professor Emeritus, York University
+Affidavit from Dr. Pat Armstrong, Distinguished Professor Emeritus, York University

 Affidavit from Dr. Amit Arya, Palliative Care Lead, Kensington Gardens, Palliative Care